davidmalcolm/gcc-global-state/plan.rst

 We could add a way to add callbacks to both, but I think we need to specialcase the singletons inside ggc and pch, explicitly calling their traversal hook there at the appropriate times.
-**Hence it makes sense to have a single universe/context object even in a global-state build**: this is the single root struct for GGC; its traversal hooks lead to every other singleton being traversed.
-As we move global variables into singletons, gt_ggc_rtab will slowly become empty: the only GC root will be the universe/context singleton.
+**Hence it makes sense to have a single context object even in a global-state build**: this is the single root struct for GGC; its traversal hooks lead to every other singleton being traversed.
+As we move global variables into singletons, gt_ggc_rtab will slowly become empty: the only GC root will be the context singleton.

-How do you determine which universe you are in?
+How do you determine which context you are in?
 -----------------------------------------------
-Every pass instance "knows" which universe it is in, so every "execute" hook can easily determine which its universe, and put this into the per-pass state.
+Every pass instance "knows" which context it is in, so every "execute" hook can easily determine which its context, and put this into the per-pass state.

-Hence the `universe*` is easily accessed during the top-level function calls within optimization passes, and by anything that can access per-pass state.
+Hence the `context*` is easily accessed during the top-level function calls within optimization passes, and by anything that can access per-pass state.

-How do we get at universe from deep within code that doesn't have easy access to it?  (e.g. helper functions and macros).
+How do we get at context from deep within code that doesn't have easy access to it?  (e.g. helper functions and macros).

-LLVM solves this by having every type object have a `universe*`: you can always easily find a type object.
+LLVM solves this by having every type object have a `context*`: you can always easily find a type object.
 This is probably too expensive memory-wise to be acceptable to GCC, so we need a different approach.